Award-Winning Legal Representation

 Our St. Charles divorce attorneys will do everything in our power to achieve a smooth resolution.

 - 30+ Years Of Collective Experience

 - Locally-Owned & Family-Operated

 - We Speak English, Spanish, Russian & French

-Types of Divorce Matters We Handle
+Types of Divorce Matters We Handle in Saint Charles:

 Even though uncontested divorce is typically much faster, less expensive, and less stressful process, it may be mandatory for a short uncontested hearing to be held in court.
 Some courts need to review and approve the agreements after a brief testimony of one or both parties, while some courts only require an affidavit to be submitted without a hearing.

 How Is an Uncontested Divorce Different From a Contested Divorce?

 A contested divorce is the more complicated and the average form of divorce if both parties cannot agree on one or many issues.
 Since the spouses cannot resolve their issues amicably, they end up in court, where a judge makes these decisions.